basho/basho_docs/source/languages/en/dataplatform/learn-about-dataplatform/cache-proxy-features.md

 ## Commands

-For command details, refer to the Redis [documentation - http://redis.io/commands ](LINK)
+For command details, refer to the Redis [documentation](http://redis.io/commands)

 The Cache Proxy supports the following augmented Redis commands fully:

 * GET - get the value of a key from Redis or Riak KV utilizing the read-through caching strategy with a TTL set at service configuration time.

-The Cache Proxy also supports the set of Redis commands supported by Twemproxy, but only to the point of presharding and command pipelining, refer to the Twemproxy [documentation - https://github.com/twitter/twemproxy/blob/master/notes/redis.md ](LINK)
+The Cache Proxy also supports the set of Redis commands supported by Twemproxy, but only to the point of presharding and command pipelining, refer to the Twemproxy [documentation](https://github.com/twitter/twemproxy/blob/master/notes/redis.md)

 *!IMPORTANT!* While the Cache Proxy does support issuing DEL commands, PEXPIRE with a small TTL is suggested instead when the semantic intent is to remove an item from cache.
 With write-through, the DEL command will issue a delete to the Riak backend.